Photograph of Barmbrack - Báirín Breac

 5. Transfer to a lined 900g/2lb loaf tin or 2 x 450g/1lb loaf tins and level the surface.

-6. Bake in the centre of a preheated oven for 1 hour – 1 hour and 15 minutes, or until cooked.
+6. Bake in the centre of a preheated oven for 50 minutes – 1 hour and 15 minutes, or until cooked.
+The cooking time will depend on the size of the tin and your oven.
+It is cooked when a knife or toothpick inserted into the centre of the cake comes out clean.

 7. Leave to cool in the tin for 5 minutes and then transfer to a wire rack.